akho/cd-or-clone/README.md

 Sets up Zsh hooks and the `Ctrl-G` keybinding.
 You can also run `cd-or-clone zsh` to see what it does and modify to taste.

+`cd-or-clone bash` does the same things for Bash.

 Enjoy.